 |My asthma's acting up like crazy, my BDSM space samurai wizard outfit has terrible insulation, and it's blinding white everywhere.
-Hoth sucks!|
+Hoth is the worst!

 - It's a "while" ability, which means it tells you when it triggers and that you can do it one time during that window.
 You can't keep spending defense tokens to keep rerolling dice.

 - Spending a defense token works the same way as when you use it defensively - a green (readied) defense token turns to red (exhausted), a red defense token is discarded.

 - Vader's ability works during the Resolve Attack Effects step, so don't forget to use any effects that add dice (such as concentrate fire) prior to using Vader's ability - you can reroll any added dice that turn up blank (as well as your initial volley), which is quite helpful.